 For a brief few days pumpkins during October, jack-o'-lanterns will flicker across many countries, the happy result of wicked imaginations, fun-filled family afternoons, and lots of elbow grease.
 If your family is raring to carve a pumpkin this year, we've got the scoop on how to do it right.

 The practise of decorating eggshells is quite ancient, with decorated, engraved ostrich eggs found in Africa which are 60,000 years old.
 Easter eggs, which are also called Paschal eggs, are eggs that are sometimes decorated.
 These eggs are usually used as gifts at Easter.
 The oldest known traditions include dyeing and painting chicken eggs.
-We have found 3 fun and
+We have found

 During Autumn and Winter, we spend more time indoors and the days get dark and long.
 Many festivals and special events are celebrated around this time and candles or lights are often a feature of the celebrations.
 Here are two simple lamps to make with your toddler.